perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 save / exit
 ctrl+s, ctrl+x

 But Wait - what was that ramdrive and tmpfs stuff?
 Leave it for now.
 That is an performance enhancement option that will be covered in later documentation.
-In short, it's for running the solana accounts inside the memory of the server verssu on the hard drive.
+In short, it's for running the solana-accounts inside the memory of the server versus on the hard drive.
 More on this later.

-now edit permissions and make sure directories are made again (i think the order of ops is a little off here since the reformating of GPT using fdisk whipes the secondary directories of ledger & ramdrive while keeping the mountpoints for the nvme of /mnt and /mt. easy enough to just remake directories though)
+now edit permissions and make sure user sol is the owner for solana directories
 ```
-sudo mkdir /mnt/ramdrive

-sudo mkdir /mt/ledger

-sudo mkdir /mt/ledger/validator-ledger

-sudo ls -ld /mt/ledger

-sudo mkdir /mt/solana-accounts

 sudo chown sol:sol /mt/solana-accounts

 sudo chown sol:sol /mt/ledger